Links

 }

-As previously seen, you must use Double Braces expressions in the CONDITION field.
+As previously seen, you must use Double Braces expressions in the Condition field.
+Learn more in our documentation about Double Braces.

 • {{ AND( EQUALTO(message.name, "Arthur"), LESSTHAN( message.number, 40)) }}